 I’ve decided to read Malibu’s Ultraverse series-by-series based on when that series started.
 As an example, Prime, Hardcase, and The Strangers were first to market in June 1993, so I’ll read those all the way through starting with The Strangers which is considered the launch title of the universe.
 Next would be Freex and Mantra which both came out in July 1993.
 Those would be followed by Exiles and Prototype (August 1993), The Solution (September 1993), Sludge and Night Man (October 1993), so on and so forth.
 It’ll be interesting to first see the Ultraverse evolve entirely through the eyes of Prime and then see how it all connects through the perspective of Night Man.

-One important benefit to reading series-by-series comes when a reader wants to get started, but doesn’t have the budget to buy everything up at once.
+One important benefit of reading series-by-series comes when a reader wants to get started but doesn’t have the budget to buy everything up at once.
 If a reader’s lucky enough to find a complete run of Solar, Man of the Atom that’s a great place to start.
 Solar has 60 issues, so devouring the entire run isn’t going to happen overnight.

 By Release Date